dskram85/d7vk/README.md

 Yes, because d7vk relies on dxvk's d3d9 backend, so everything ends up there anyway.

-### Since D3D7 AA isn't actually supported, is there a way to force swapchain MSAA?
+### Since d3d7 AA isn't actually supported, is there a way to force MSAA?

 Yes, use `d3d7.forceMSAA = <your_desired_MSAA_level>`.
 2, 4 and 8 (x MSAA) are supported.
-Note that D3D7 AA support is advertised, so games will let you enable it, however D3DRENDERSTATE_ANTIALIAS (toggleable AA) isn't compatible with D3D9, so it will have no end effect without forcing a MSAA level.
+Note that d3d7 AA support is advertised, so games will let you enable it, however D3DRENDERSTATE_ANTIALIAS (toggleable AA) isn't compatible with d3d9, so you will not get any AA without forcing the MSAA level.

 ### Will it work on Windows?